rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 Before receiving treatment, tell your doctor or nurse (health care professional) if you:

--  have any problems with your mouth or teeth such as poor dental health, gum disease, or a planned tooth extraction.
+- have any problems with your mouth or teeth such as poor dental health, gum disease, or a planned tooth extraction.
--  don't receive routine dental care or have not had a dental check-up for a long time.
+- are a smoker (as this may increase the risk of dental problems).
--  are a smoker (as this may increase the risk of dental problems).
+- don't receive routine dental care or have not had a dental check-up for a long time.
--  have previously been treated with a bisphosphonate (used to treat or prevent bone disorders).
+- have previously been treated with a bisphosphonate (used to treat or prevent bone disorders).
--  are taking medicines called corticosteroids (such as prednisolone or dexamethasone).
+- have cancer.
--  have cancer.
+- are taking medicines called corticosteroids (such as prednisolone or dexamethasone).

 Your doctor may ask you to undergo a dental examination before you start treatment with Osvyrti